Arondight/sudodev/README.md

 # NAME

-sudodev - Create your special device for a none-password sudo
+sudodev - Create your special devices for sudo privilege without password

 # SYNOPSIS

-This allows you choose some devices (identify by [UUID][ID_UUID]), when any of them connect to your computer, your sudo command no longer need password.
+This allows you to choose some devices (identify by [UUID][ID_UUID]),so that when any of them are connected to your computer, your sudo command no longer need password.

 [ID_UUID]: https://en.wikipedia.org/w/index.php?title=Universally_unique_identifier "Learn more about UUID"